panzerdp/dmitripavlutin.com/content/posts/2017-04-15-handle-undefined/index.md

 ```
 `myVariable` is accessible and contains `undefined` even before the declaration line: `var myVariable = 'Initial value'`.

 Contrary, a `let` (including `const`) variable cannot be accessed before the declaration line.
 It happens because the variable is in a [temporal dead zone](/variables-lifecycle-and-why-let-is-not-hoisted/#5-let-variables-lifecycle) before the declaration.
-And that's nice, because you have less chances to access an `undefined`.
+And that's nice because you have less chance to access an `undefined`.

-The above example updated with `let` (instead of `var`) throws a `ReferenceError`, because the variable in the temporal dead zone is not accessible.
+The above example updated with `let` (instead of `var`) throws a `ReferenceError` because the variable in the temporal dead zone is not accessible.

 ```javascript
 function bigFunction() {